nuagenetworks/vspkdoc/_sources/v6/nuport.rst.txt

 - ``port_type`` (**Mandatory**): Type of the Port.
 Possible values are ACCESS, NETWORK, MANAGEMENT.

 - ``routed``: Indicates if this Port is a routed interface.
-Applicable for Access Ports on Cisco 9K only.
+Applicable for Access Ports on third-party Netconf Gateways only.

 - ``operational_state``: Represents Operational State of the Port.
 Possible values are INIT, UP, DOWN.